-On increase in voltage the plunger is raised, closing the left hand contact which completes a circuit from the balance arm to the external relays and also energizes the lower compounding coil which assists the solenoid to hold the contact closed.
-When the voltage again begins to decrease, the pull from the solenoid decreases but the compounding coil still exerts a pull until it is finally overcome by the weight of the plunger when it suddenly releases and opens the relay contacts with a minimum of burning.
+On increase in voltage, the plunger is raised, closing the left hand contact which completes a circuit from the balance arm to the external relays.
+It energizes the lower compounding coil which assists the solenoid in holding the contact closed.
+When the voltage again begins to decrease, the pull from the solenoid decreases but the compounding coil still exerts a pull which is finally overcome by the weight of the plunger when it suddenly releases and opens the relay contacts.

 On decrease in voltage, the pull on the plunger is decreased until the weight of the plunger overcomes the spring tension and the right hand contact is closed.
-As previously described the circuits are completed to the external apparatus and now the upper compounding coil is energized which helps to keep the contact closed.
-As the voltage again increases, the first additional pull on the plunger does not open the contact but finally it overcomes the pull of the upper compounding coil and the contacts snap apart and the relay comes to the balanced position.
+As previously described, the circuits are completed to the external apparatus and now the upper compounding coil is energized which helps to keep the contact closed.
+As the voltage again increases, a small additional pull on the plunger does not open the contact but finally it overcomes the pull of the upper compounding coil.

+The contacts snap apart and the relay comes to the balanced position.